 Snagit is a program made by TechSmith, the same company that makes Camtasia.
 However, Snagit is not an all-in-one tool, and instead is only meant for screen recording.
 It offers some interesting features such as a magic selection tool that can automatically detect areas to record as well as an editing panel that will let you annotate your final videos.
 You can learn more about it here or read our detailed Snagit review here.
 Note: Snagit is a paid software.

 CamStudio is a free software, but it’s an older and less well supported software compared to some alternatives.
 The program is maintained primarily by one individual and definitely has a few bugs that are still being worked out, but if you’re interested in trying it’s worth giving a shot.
 CamStudio may not be as “shiny” as some alternatives, but it is free and available here should you be interested in it.

-Whether you’re making videos for a small classroom, thousands of subscribers, or for your own enjoyment, a great screen recording software can make a huge difference.
-Depending on what features are important to you, there’s a variety of options that can meet your needs, and no reason why you shouldn’t succeed in making a great video.
+Whether you’re making videos for a small classroom, thousands of subscribers, or for your own enjoyment, learning how to record screen on Windows 10 can make a huge difference.
+Depending on what features are important to you, there’s a variety of options that can meet your needs and no reason why you shouldn’t succeed in making a great video.